W Series chief executive Catherine Bond Muir said that the move was a huge step for the series in a key market for the championship.

 - Assen (Netherlands): September 4-5 2020

-“We at W Series are thrilled to announce two exciting and important new countries in which W Series will race in 2020: Russia and Sweden,” said Catherine Bond, W Series chief executive.
+“We at W Series are thrilled to announce two exciting and important new countries in which W Series will race in 2020: Russia and Sweden,” Bond said of the new Sweden and Russia dates.

 Igora Drive is a new circuit near St Petersburg, in Russia, designed by Hermann Tilke.
 Dave Ryan, the W Series race director, described it as “fast and technical, finishing with an exciting uphill final sector consisting of a series of quick-fire corners, a hairpin and a long straight”.